MogulAR-BettAR/demo-vidometer-navigation/README.md

 ...
 ```

-Targets should be as array of Target objects in JSON format:
+Targets should be as an array of Target objects in JSON format:

 ```jsx
 [